pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ### Recording deployments

 The `pact-broker record-deployment` command should be called at the very end of the deployment process, when there is no chance that the deployment might fail, and there are no more instances of the previous version running.
+When `record-deployment` is called, the previously deployed version for that application/environment is automatically marked as no longer deployed, so there is no need to make a separate call for this.

 #### Examples